kevinadrianpl/personal-blog/content/english/about.md

 +++
 title = ""
-description = "Kevin Adrian Pillay, the savior of all mankind" date = "2022-01-18" aliases = ["about-us", "about", "contact"] author = "Kevin Adrian Pillay"
+description = "Kevin Adrian Pillay, the savior of all humankind." date = "2022-01-18" aliases = ["about-us", "about", "contact"] author = "Kevin Adrian Pillay"